 On December 29, 2017, Pinedale LP entered into the Amended Pinedale Term Credit Facility, with Prudential and a group of lenders affiliated with Prudential as lenders and Prudential serving as administrative agent.
-The new amended facility is a 5-year \$41.0 million term loan facility, bearing interest at a fixed rate of 6.5 percent, which matures on December 29, 2022.
-Principal payments of \$294 thousand, plus accrued interest, are payable monthly.
+The new amended facility was a 5-year \$41.0 million term loan facility, bearing interest at a fixed rate of 6.5 percent, which was scheduled to mature on December 29, 2022.
+Principal payments of \$294 thousand, plus accrued interest, were payable monthly.
+Outstanding balances under the facility were secured by the Pinedale LGS assets.